-I often get asked what it is like to live on Volcano Island but, even after ten years, I still find it hard to know how to describe it.
+I often get asked what it is like to live on an Indian Ocean Island but, even after ten years, I still find it hard to know how to describe it.
 There are so many different parts of life here; some that are incredibly challenging, and others that make living here a huge blessing.

 What do I talk about?

 Do I talk about the frequent electricity cuts and how exciting it is when once in a blue moon you turn the tap on and water comes out?
 Or how the healthcare facilities are terrible, the roads appallingly potholed, the teachers are unpaid and striking, and there is endless corruption that continues to hold this country back?
 There is a steady stream of islanders heading overseas to find a better life, whether legitimately or as just one of those taking their chances in the seas between North Africa and Europe.

 I met Mama M during my first six months here.
 A round, friendly lady, I greeted her as she sat on her front step.
 Overcome with excitement at hearing a white person speaking her language she dragged me into her house, introduced me to every member of her family and fed me.
 They are a warm family and unlike many Islanders, her and her husband seem to have a strong marriage.
 As a state school teacher she rarely gets paid and they rely on her husband’s private school income.
 Last year she sent her sick six year old daughter illegally to the ‘French’ island, desperately hoping that from there she might gain access to treatment in France that is unavailable here.
 She has no idea when she will see her again.
 She is a devout Muslim who sincerely tries to follow her religion and has asked me many questions about my faith in the past.
 Pray that this curiosity would return and that in the midst of the uncertainties and trials of life she would find the Father who is seeking after her.